TheLartians/Expresso/README.md

     }

 ## Outlook
 There are still many possible improvements to expresso/pyCAS.
-Feel free to fork the project and add your own contributions:
+Feel free to fork the project and add your own contributions.
+Planned features include:

 ### Expresso
 - Match an arbitrary number of patterns at once in even faster time (near constant instead of logarithmic) using a lookup table
-- Add support for full commutative patterns (at the moment only the outermost function is matched commutatively)
+- Add better support for commutative patterns (at the moment only the outermost function is matched commutatively)
 - Add documentation

 ### PyCAS